-Ecological economics deals with the question how human actions can be shaped within the boundaries and conditions of ecological systems.
-For this, a variety of perspectives is taken to understand the relationships between economy, society and nature and to develop sustainable pathways.
+Ecological Economics deals with the question how human activities can be shaped within the boundaries and conditions of ecological systems.
+For this purpose, an holistic perspectives is taken to understand the relationships between economy, society and nature and to develop sustainable solutions.

 How we work:

-To implement our understanding of ecological economics, we work together with various scientific disciplines and partners from practices (inter- and transdisciplinarity).
+To implement our understanding of Ecological Economics, we work together with researchers from various scientific disciplines and practice partners (inter- and transdisciplinary).
 Our partners are individual and organisational stakeholders from politics, administration, science, economy, and civil society.
-We use a great variety of qualitative and quantitative methods with which we compile insights for the scientific debate as well as problem-solving solutions for practice.
-In numerous projects, we accompany local and regional processes (among other northwest German coastal region, Sub-Sahara Africa) within the global context.
-Our societal relevant research topics are: climate protection and adaptation, sustainable land use and city development, biodiversity, social-ecological systems, governance, participation as well as social learning.
+We use a great variety of qualitative and quantitative methods by which we compile insights for the scientific debate as well as problem-solving solutions for practice.
+In numerous projects, we accompany local and regional processes (among others in the region of the north-western German coast, sub-Saharan Africa) within the global context.
+Our societally relevant research topics are: climate protection and adaptation, sustainable land use and urban development, biodiversity, social-ecological systems, governance, participation as well as social learning.

-For our work with these topics, we value an open, respectful and humours atmosphere withing our team, which is strengthened with regular team activities.
+For adressing these issues, we value an open, respectful and humorous atmosphere within our team, which is strengthened with regular team activities.

 New project on urban agriculture in Tanzania and South Africa